Skip to content

 return (UniqueConstraint("oauth_name", "account_id", name=constraint_name),)

-Map the relationship back to the configured user model.
+Map the relationship back to the configured organization model.

 Returns: